Demon Rum & Cold Water: Exhibit features temperance and the road to Prohibition

 Thus began the temperance movement.
 It gained popularity in the 1850s, and President Rutherford and First Lady Lucy Hayes helped to shape this movement.

-The next special exhibit at the Hayes Presidential Library & Museums, “Demon Rum & Cold Water: The Two Sides of Temperance,” will examine temperance; the involvement of women, who were often leaders of the movement; its effect on the American public; and the road that eventually led to Prohibition being ratified in 1919.
+The next special exhibit at the Hayes Presidential Library & Museums, “Demon Rum & Cold Water: The Two Sides of Temperance,” examines temperance; the involvement of women, who were often leaders of the movement; its effect on the American public; and the road that eventually led to Prohibition being ratified in 1919.

 “In popular culture, we like to romanticize Prohibition with its speakeasies, flappers and gangsters,” Associate Curator of Artifacts Kevin Moore said.
 “What we often fail to realize is that the Prohibition Era was the culmination of a century of temperance reform.